M-Sahil-S/SAP-1-Computer-Archirtecture/README.md

 # *Why build a computer from scratch?* #

 Modern software sits on layers of abstraction that hide how computation actually happens at the hardware level.
 This project is an attempt to step below those layers and understand how a computer works from first principles — how data moves across a bus, how instructions are decoded, and how discrete components cooperate to perform computation.

+# *Foundations* #

+Before starting this project, I worked on a series of smaller builds focused on digital logic fundamentals — including basic gates, combinational circuits, and simple data flow systems.
+These projects helped build the intuition required to approach a full computer architecture at the hardware level.

+Relevant groundwork:

+Logic Gates Implementation → [repo link]

+Combinational Circuits → [repo link]

+Basic Register Experiments → [repo link]

+This SAP-1 build extends those ideas into a complete computing system where individual components are integrated into a functioning architecture.